BAC Water 10mL 10mL — Research Peptide Australia

 Product Details

-Bacteriostatic water is the standard diluent for reconstituting lyophilised research peptides.
+Bacteriostatic water is a standard diluent for reconstituting lyophilised research compounds.
 Unlike plain sterile water, it contains a small amount of benzyl alcohol that prevents bacterial growth — which means you can safely access the same vial multiple times over a 28-day period without worrying about contamination.
-It is compatible with all peptides in our catalogue and is the recommended choice for any research protocol where a single vial needs to be accessed more than once.
+It is compatible with a broad range of lyophilised research compounds and is the recommended choice for any research protocol where a single vial needs to be accessed more than once.

 What BAC Water Is Used For

-• Peptide reconstitutionThe standard diluent for dissolving lyophilised peptide powders into solution for research use.
+• ReconstitutionA standard diluent for dissolving lyophilised research compound powders into solution for laboratory use.

 • Multi-use accessThe benzyl alcohol preservative keeps the solution bacteriostatic after opening, allowing up to 28 days of safe multi-use from a single vial.